iokasimov/pandora/ARCHITECTURE.md

 # Architecture

-This document describes the high-level architecture of rust-analyzer.
+This document describes the high-level architecture of Pandora library.
 If you want to familiarize yourself with the code base, you are just in the right place!

 # Code base